Understanding Your Bill

-TUITION for undergraduate full-time students is charged a flat rate per semester.
-This flat rate entitles them to register for 12-15 credits per semester.
-Students registering for more than 15 credits per semester will be charged the flat rate and then a per credit rate called ‘overload” for each credit above 15 credits.
+Tuition for undergraduate full-time students is charged a flat rate per semester.
+This flat rate entitles them to register for 12-16 credits per semester.
+Students registering for more than 16 credits per semester will be charged the flat rate and then a per credit rate called ‘overload” for each credit above 16 credits.
 Special instructional (lab) fees may apply to certain courses.

-ROOM & BOARD Charges for campus housing and meals are per semester.
+Room and Board: Charges for campus housing and meals are per semester.
 For changes to housing contact Residence Life at 212-774-0740 and confirm any changes with the Center for Student Services.
 All students residing on campus are required to participate in the Dining Dollar program.
 Contact Residence Life with questions about the plan.
-For food related questions regarding your meal plan, please contact Food Services at 212-517-0554.
+For food-related questions regarding your meal plan, please contact Food Services at 212-517-0554.

 Fees: All students are charged a standard fee (F/T or P/T).
 Certain courses carry additional lab or course fees that are noted in the semester class bulletin next to each course section.
 Lab fees are non-refundable once the semester begins.
 Incoming students are charged an Orientation fee.
 Students in the Performing Arts are charged a Special Program Fee.
 If you register after the initial registration period a late registration fee will apply.
 A Program Change fee is charged for any changes made to your schedule after the add/drop period ends.